LoopZ/V8Power/README.txt

 V8Power Tools Tested Compatibility

     FreeDOS 1.1+
-    MS-DOS 3.3, 6.2 and 6.22
+    MS-DOS 6.2 and 6.22
     PC-DOS 7.0, 7.01 and 2000
     DR-DOS 7.03
-    Windows 3.11 Shell
+    DosBOX (i/o redirection or querying using stdout will NOT work) Windows 3.11 Shell
     Windows 98 Shell and Command Line
     Windows XP SP3 Shell (except vcursor)
-    DosBOX (no i/o redirection or querying using stdout will work)

 -------------------------------------------------------------------------------